 - You can now focus on running your business, and AWS will let you know when it’s time to check up on your budget.

-Challenges of AWS Cost Management + How Can Veeam Help?
+Challenges of AWS Cost Management

 In a dynamic cloud environment, there can be a lack of visibility, resource overprovisioning, lack of cost accountability, intimidating pricing models and billing structures, data transfer costs, and multi-cloud environments, all of which complicate the notion of cost management.
+Trying to optimize spending can be intimidating, with teams not being sure where to start when looking for cost savings.

 With Veeam, users save costs in AWS by optimizing data protection and management practices.
 Through efficient backup and data retention policies, Veeam reduces the risk of data loss, minimizing the need for costly data recovery operations.
 It facilitates the implementation of cost-aware backup schedules, ensuring that backup tasks run during off-peak hours to lower AWS data transfer costs.
-By archiving less frequently accessed data to cost-effective storage classes and automating data lifecycle management, Veeam helps in reducing AWS storage expenses.
+By archiving less frequently accessed data to cost-effective storage classes and automating data lifecycle management, Veeam helps reduce AWS storage expenses.
 Additionally, Veeam’s monitoring and reporting features provide visibility into AWS usage and costs, empowering users to make informed decisions and further optimize their AWS spend.
 Overall, Veeam’s data protection and management solutions contribute to significant cost savings by preventing data loss, minimizing data transfer expenses, and efficiently managing data storage.

 To learn more on how to lower your spend within AWS check out our AWS Cost Optimization: Effective Saving Tactics e-book.